distributev/rundeck-prototype/README.md

 # Scope of Project
-Evaluate Rundeck as an effective user interface on top of existing Java command line / server programs
+Evaluate Rundeck as an effective user interface on top of an existing Java command line / server program

 Rundeck - https://github.com/rundeck/rundeck describes itself as